rust-lang/rust/active/0000-regexps.md

 limit on the number of instructions allowed would work fine.
 (Should it be configurable?)

+## Name

+The name of the crate being proposed is `regexp` and the type describing a compiled regular expression is `Regexp`.
+I think an equally good name would be `regex` (and `Regex`).
+Either name seems to be frequently used, e.g., "regexes" or "regexps" in colloquial use.
+I chose `regexp` over `regex` because it matches the name used for the corresponding package in Go's standard library.

+Other possible names are `regexpr` (and `Regexpr`) or something with
+underscores: `reg_exp` (and `RegExp`).
+However, I perceive these to be more ugly and less commonly used than either `regexp` or `regex`.

+Finally, we could use `re` (like Python), but I think the name could be ambiguous since it's so short. `regexp` (or `regex`) unequivocally identifies the crate as providing regular expressions.

 ## Summary

 My implementation is pretty much a port of most of RE2.
 The syntax should be